top of page

 Rhythm & Harmony

-Together they create melody and music.
-The stave is split into bars, like this.
+In a piece of music, the stave is split into bars, like this.

 Music Stave with Bars